D5DooM/hhawvrud/README.md

-an ai coded bot that help make the pump.fun pumping profits more interesting will update this repository on aweekly basis as this will be a pivot point for me to get such fundings
+I created an AI-coded bot to facilitate increased profits from pump.fun.
+The bot is designed to help users profit from pumps by automating the buying and selling of tokens.
+I intend to continue developing the bot and updating this repository monthly.
+This repository is a linchpin for me to secure funding for my project.
+I am committed to the success of this endeavor.